marabesi/use-case-management/README.md

-# Use Case Management (under development)
+# UseCaseManagement (under development)

-Use Case Management is a project developed to help developers to keep requirements up to date.
+UseCaseManagement is a project developed to help developers to keep requirements up to date.
-This tool has focs on use case and requirements, easy to update, easy to create and manage use cases.
+This tool has focus on use case and requirements, easy to update, easy to create and manage use cases.

 ## Why ?